-The National Foundation Diploma in Computing is equivalent to one and a half A Levels and allows progression to the National Extended Diploma in Computing.
+The 90-Credit Diploma in Computing is equivalent to one and a half A Levels and allows progression to the National Extended Diploma in Computing.
 It is a practical, one-year work-related course that focuses on the development of a range of specialist computing skills.
-The Level 3 National Foundation Diploma in Computing is ideal for those wishing to pursue a career in computing.
+The Level 3 qualification is ideal for those wishing to pursue a career in Computing.

 You will need either: